zhasmina-stoyanova/language-identification/README.md

    - install node
 2. Install required modules specified in package.json file
    - npm install
+3. Ceate a .env file in the main directory with API_KEY='your_key' inside
-3. Test
+4. Test
    - npm run test
-4. Build
+5. Build and start the app in dev mode
-   - npm run build-prod
+   - npm run build-dev
-5. Start the application:
+6. Start the application:
-   - npm run start-prod
+   - npm run start

 ##Functionality:
 After starting the application the main page index.html appears.
 In the input field, the user can enter a word in any language they want, and as a result of clicking on the 'Check' button, a result appears bellow.
-If the word is recognised, its language will be shown, otherwise the message 'Language not recognised' will appear.
+If the word is recognised, its language will be shown, otherwise the message 'Undetermined' will appear.
+The word cannot contain numbers, otherwise the field is displayed with red border.